Schmaexxi/Dashboard_voting_behavior/README.md

 ### Installing and Deployment

 Navigate to the downloaded/cloned repository.
-To execute the scraping scripts that will get the data from [Bundestagsabstimmungen](https://www.bundestag.de/abstimmung) run
+To execute the scraping scripts that will get the data from [Bundestagsabstimmungen](https://www.bundestag.de/abstimmung) run:

 ```
 python scrape_voting/scrape_individual_voting.py